lmcrean/Crocodile-Kingdom/README.md

 # 2. UX Development Planes & Manual Testing

-The 5 UX development planes were used as an efficient framework for documenting the project.
+The 5 UX development planes were used as an efficient framework for documenting the project's intentions.
- - The Strategy plane xxxxxxxxxxxxxxxxx
+ - The Strategy plane set the intention of a children's memory game with Vanilla Javascript that would be developed over 6 weeks.
- - The Scope plane xxxxxxxxxxxx
+ - The Scope plane identified a range of Mininum Viable Product and Unique Selling Point features.
- - The Structure plane xxxxxxxxxxxxxx
+ - The Structure plane connected the features with efficient logic for playing the memory game.
- - The Skeleton plane xxxxxxxxxxxxxxx
+ - The Skeleton plane was developed for a responsive layout, allowing the game to be played on all mainstream devices.
- - The Surface plane xxxxxxxxxxxxxxxxx
+ - The Surface plane intended to be

-Manual testing was executed with the following criteria:
+Using the latter 3 UX Planes as a guideline, Manual testing was executed with the following criteria:

-- JS logic and functionality within each feature, using console.log() to check that the code was running as expected.
+- **For the Structure plane, JS logic and HTML hyperlinks** functionality within each feature, using console.log() to check that the code was running as expected.
-- CSS media queries' responsivity to viewport width, key breakpoints being at mobile view, tablet view (768px), laptop view (1208px) and desktop view (1728px+).
-The videos demonstrate varying viewport widths between 483 to 2500px.
-Grid and Flex displays were used to switch between differing arrangements of content contributing to the readability.
+- **For the Skeleton plane, CSS positioning and responsivity to viewport width**, key breakpoints being at mobile view, tablet view (768px), laptop view (1208px) and desktop view (1728px+).
-- Design choices that are similar to those concieved in the [Figma Wireframe, documented here](https://github.com/lmcrean/Hoverboard/wiki/3.-Design-Testing-via-Figma-wireframe).
-Effective positioning, sizing and style.
-- Testing on different browsers, specifically Chrome, Firefox, Edge, Opera and Safari
-- test HTML5 Hyperlinks and Forms so that they are all working as expected, identifying potential syntax errors or with the form requirements
+- **For the Surface plane, design choices through vector graphics, typography, color and sound** that serve the user stories and elicit a positive emotional response.
+CSS was the key programming language and Canva was used for rendering graphic illustrations.

 ## 2.1.
 Strategy Plane